 When it comes down to it, every case involving nerve damage is unique.
 In order to know the value of your case, you really need to speak to an attorney.
 Even if you’re not ready to make any decisions regarding your case, it’s important to understand your options and what to expect moving forward.

 If you’ve suffered nerve damage due to the negligence, carelessness, recklessness, or intentional behavior of someone else (even an employer), we understand your concerns and we’re here to help.
 We can handle the entire claims process and make sure you get medical treatment regardless of your ability to pay.
 In fact, we work on a no-win no-fee basis, meaning you never have to risk your own money to have us help with your claim.

 Our Dallas attorneys have helped countless people just like you, and we’re available 24 hours a day to answer your questions.
-Email us today by filling out the contact form on this page, or call 214-720-6090 (local) or 1-833-720-6090 (toll-free) for a free consultation.
+Email us today by filling out the contact form on this page, or call our office at 214-720-6090 (local) or 1-833-720-6090 (toll-free) for a free consultation.

 Montgomery Law is a Dallas-based personal injury law firm focused on getting clients the justice and compensation they deserve.

 Call us toll-free at 1-833-720-6090 to discuss your case today for no cost.